MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/organize.md

 ---
 title: "Organizational structures in the retail industry"
-description: Understand organizational structures in the retail industry for cloud adoption by creating a cloud strategy team and understanding common growth patterns.
+description: Understand organizational structures in the retail industry for cloud adoption.
+Create a cloud strategy team and understand common growth patterns.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 05/01/2021